Locating and Editing Factual Associations in Mamba: Reproducibility

 \section{Reproducibility}

 We ran all experiments on workstations with either 80GB NVIDIA A100 GPUs or 48GB A6000 GPUs, using the HuggingFace Transformers library \citep{wolf2019huggingface} and PyTorch \citep{paszke2019pytorch}.
 We make use of publicly available datasets \textsc{CounterFact} and \textsc{Relations} in this work.
-We will make our source code open source after the anonymity period has ended.